Specialist Palliative Care

-The Hospice of the Good Shepherd provides specialist palliative and end-of-life care in a welcoming and compassionate environment.
+The Hospice provides specialist palliative and end-of-life care in a welcoming and compassionate environment.
 Healthcare professionals can refer any patient to the Hospice with an advanced life-limiting disease who need specialist care.

 As a healthcare professional, you can refer to the Hospice any patient with an advanced life-limiting disease whose needs require a specialist palliative care team.